BIOS3010/Module-11-Genome-Assembly/02-Reference-assembly.md

 !
 Mismathces to the reference are colored letters in the reads.
 Can you find a position in the genome where all or the majority of the reads have a mismatch to the reference (there should be plenty).
 Take  a note of the earliest position in the reference where you see such a mismatch.
 Note the position, the reference and the alternative nucleotide (ideally you should click on the bars indicating the coverage at that position and take a screenshot showing the information.)
 ```

 The `samtools` package contains many nice programs to work with mapping files.
-For example, `samtools depth` will print out the coverage at each position in the genome.
+For example, `samtools depth -a` will print out the coverage at each position in the genome.
 Use this command to calculate the average coverage:

 ```
 samtools depth -a results/mapping/mapping.sorted.bam | awk '{sum+=$3} END { print "Average = ",sum/NR}'